CHILEAN WINES

 Marnier-Lapostolle is the young visionary behind this large firm.
 The winery is located in

 the Rapel Valley.
-The firm owns more than 700 acres of its own and then leases another 400
+The firm owns more than 900 acres of vineyards and

 blind tasting of Chardonnays from around the world.
 If I had been handicapping the